Birch tar: benefits, harm, application

 - relieves pain;

-- eliminates irritation and relieves itching of the skin;
+- eliminates irritation and relieves skin from itching;

-- helps to speed up the healing of wounds, abrasions and other skin lesions;
+- helps speed up the healing of wounds, abrasions and other skin damage;

-All of the above properties are used both in combination and separately.
+All of the above properties are used both comprehensively and separately.

 The benefits and harms of birch tar

-The benefits of tar is invaluable.
-It heals and strengthens, heals and rejuvenates.
-It is possible to enumerate its useful qualities for a long time, but the essence remains the same.
+The benefits brought by tar are invaluable.
+It heals, strengthens, heals and rejuvenates.
+You can list its beneficial qualities for a long time, but the essence will remain the same.
 The product is practically the cornerstone of medicine and cosmetology.

-However, each plus attracts its own minus.
-Pure tar, pharmacy ointments and rubbers on tar can cause allergic reactions.
+However, every plus attracts its minus.
+Pure tar, pharmaceutical ointments and tar rubs can cause allergic reactions.
 Even lead to dermatitis.
 Therefore, before starting treatment, you should first consult a doctor for advice and take all the required safety measures.
-In no case should you apply tar to the skin or drink infusions on it at a time when chronic diseases are at their peak (aggravated).
+Under no circumstances should you apply tar to the skin or drink infusions of it at a time when chronic diseases are at their peak (exacerbating).

-Before smearing all skin inflammations at once, perform a test in one area of one and a half centimeters.
-Apply some tar and you will feel like it will burn.
+Before smearing all skin inflammations at once, perform a test on one and a half centimeter area.
+Apply a little tar and you will feel it sting.
 However, the itching of the skin will stop.
 The burning sensation should end in ten to fifteen minutes.
-If this does not happen, tar ointment or rub should be washed off, and such treatment should be discarded.
+If this does not happen, the tar ointment or rubbing should be washed off and such treatment should be abandoned.

-For skin diseases with tar, it is advised to be treated with extreme caution and only with the permission of a doctor.
+In case of skin diseases with tar, it is advised to treat with extreme caution and only with the permission of a doctor.

-Due to the long use of tar, kidney problems can arise, since there is a high likelihood of toxic poisoning.
+Due to long-term use of tar, kidney problems may occur, as there is a high probability of toxic poisoning.

 Application of birch tar

 Birch tar has a very complex and rich composition.
-That is why it can be both beneficial and harmful.
-Because of their medicinal qualities, medicines based on birch tar were used during epidemics of scurvy and smallpox.
+That is why it can bring both benefit and harm.
+Because of its medicinal properties, medicines based on birch tar were used during epidemics of scurvy and smallpox.

-It can be applied both inward and outward.
+It can be used both internally and externally.
 When consumed in the form of tinctures or tar water:

-- tar helps to overcome ailments associated with inflammation of the respiratory tract;
+- tar helps overcome illnesses associated with inflammation of the respiratory tract;

 - cleanses the body of parasites;